abragad/wp-bsky-autoposter/README.md

    - Set UTM parameters (source, medium, campaign, term, content)
    - Use {id} and {slug} placeholders in parameter values
    - Suggested defaults: source=bsky, medium=social, campaign=feed

-## Hashtag Support

-The plugin automatically converts WordPress post tags into Bluesky hashtags.
-When you use the `{hashtags}` placeholder in your post template, it will be replaced with all the post's tags formatted as hashtags.
-For example:

-- If your post has tags "market-analysis" and "investments"
-- And your template includes `{hashtags}`
-- The output will be: `#market-analysis #investments`

-The hashtags are generated from the tag slugs, ensuring they are properly formatted for Bluesky (lowercase, with hyphens instead of spaces).

-## Link Tracking

-The plugin supports UTM parameter tracking for analytics.
-You can:
-- Enable/disable link tracking
-- Configure UTM parameters (source, medium, campaign, term, content)
-- Use {id} and {slug} placeholders in parameter values
-- Suggested default values: source=bsky, medium=social, campaign=feed

-This helps you track traffic coming from Bluesky in your analytics tools.

 ## Requirements